HildrRipple/AgentSociety/docs/06-use-case/01-polarization.md

         json.dump(chat_histories, f, ensure_ascii=False, indent=2)
 ```

-Similar to initializing the attitudes, you need to add the collecting function with `ExpConfig.SetWorkFlow`.
+Similar to initializing the attitudes, you need to add the collecting function in your config file.

 ```python
 WorkflowStepConfig(